 Vascular malformations of the spinal cord are abnormally formed blood vessels in the spinal cord.
 Without treatment, vascular malformations may permanently damage the spinal cord by compressing it, depriving it of oxygen-rich blood, or by rupturing and causing bleeding into the spinal cord.

 The two most common vascular malformations of the spinal cord are abnormal tangles of blood vessels called arteriovenous malformations (AVMs) and abnormal vein-artery connections in the covering of the spinal cord called spinal dural arteriovenous fistulas (DAVFs).
 Other types of vascular malformations include spinal hemangiomas, cavernous angiomas, and aneurysms.

-Symptoms of Vascular Malformations of the Spinal Cord
+Vascular Malformations of the Spinal Cord Symptoms

 A vascular malformation can occur at any location along the spinal cord, causing different problems.
 Symptoms may appear either suddenly or gradually.

 - Numbness, tingling, or sudden pain in legs

 - Problems with walking or climbing stairs

 - Weakness on one or both sides of the body

 - Neck stiffness